coderstudio-training/skills-base-platform/docs/BASIC_SHARED_SETUP_GUIDE.md

 ## 3. Environment Variables

-Create a `.env` file in your project root:
+Ensure that there is an env file in your service root.
+Below is an example of a basic env setup for the shared features:

 ```env
 # Basic Configuration